 Both the Nano Puff and the Down Sweater are suitable for wearing outside.
 They feature a loose fit and are available in both men’s and women’s fashions.

-Both feature a drop-tail hem and a somewhat longer back for greater (butt) covering.
+Both feature a drop-tail hem and a somewhat longer back for greater (butt) coverage.

 Nano Puff Fit